 Nehru was not the only one to benefit from Boshi’s devotion.
 Rabindranath Tagore, JC Bose, and many from Anglo- American royalty too had the opportunity to be massaged by Boshi.

-Boshi Sen, the pupil of famous scientist, Sir JC Bose was also a close associate of the Ramakrishna order.
+Boshi Sen, the pupil of a famous scientist, Sir JC Bose was also a close associate of the Ramakrishna Order.
 Boshi had a lot in common with Swami Vivekananda.
 Swami was a spiritualist with scientific temper; Boshi was a scientist with spiritual sensibilities.
 Both were patronized by American millionaires and their ladies.
-The three Anglo-American ladies - Josephine MacLeod, Margaret Elizabeth Noble (sister Nivedita) and Christine Greenstidel - extremely close to Swami Vivekananda were also intimately connected to Boshi’s life.
+The three Anglo-American ladies - Josephine MacLeod, Margaret Elizabeth Noble (Sister Nivedita), and Christine Greenstidel - extremely close to Swami Vivekananda were also intimately connected to Boshi’s life.

 In 1909, when Boshi was a student at Calcutta University, Sister Nivedita (Margaret Elizabeth Noble) - Vivekanand’s Irish English disciple - entrusted Boshi to look after his ill and infirm guru Swami Sadananda of Belur Math.
 Boshi and his younger brother along with Swami Sadananda moved into 8 Bosepara Lane, Calcutta that was hired at a monthly rent of Rs 20.
 This house was later bought by Boshi for Rs.
 8000 gifted to him by his American friends.

 Josephine and her sister Betty had lost their parents when they were in their teens.
 The two sisters first smelt big money in 1876, when Betty married Willam Sturges of a Chicago, a rich man twice her age.
 William died in 1893 and Betty got engaged to Frank Leggett.
-Frank was another big business magnet whose reach and range extended into most parts of the transatlantic world.
+Frank was another big business magnate whose reach and range-extended into most parts of the transatlantic world.
 In 1895, Swami Vivekananda along with Josephine MacLeod attended Betty and Frank’s marriage in Paris.

 Frank Leggett was the owner of ‘Ridgely Manor’, an opulent mansion where Swami Vivekananda was hosted thrice during his visits abroad.
 For Josephine MacLeod Vivekananda was “new Buddha”, and a “spiritual aristocrat”, she ensured that her sister’s family always remained involved in funding Swami and the Ramakrishna mission and order.

 In November 1900, Josephine Macleod and Swami Vivekananda went to Egypt.
-The touring party also included Jules Bois (an occult philosopher, and author of the book, The Next world and Unknown Forces), Pere Haycinthe (a former monk of a strict Roman Catholic order who at the age of 40 gave up his wows to marry an American woman - and was therefore called Monsieur Loyson) and Madame Calve (a rags to riches story).
-The trip was organised and facilitated by Hiram Maxim, the inventor of Maxim machine gun and the business partner of Rothschild (Prabuddhaprana.1990: 104).
-Since the trip had all the celebrity elements and ingredients, it was well publicized too.
+The touring party also included Jules Bois (an occult philosopher, and author of the book, The Next world and Unknown Forces), Pere Hyacinthe (a former monk of a strict Roman Catholic order who at the age of 40 gave up his wows to marry an American woman - and was therefore called Monsieur Loyson) and Madame Calve (rags to riches story).
+The trip was organized and facilitated by Hiram Maxim, the inventor of the Maxim machine gun and the business partner of Rothschild (Prabuddhaprana.1990: 104).
+Since the trip had all the celebrity elements and ingredients, it was well-publicized too.

 On 11 November 1900, the Paris correspondent of The New York World wrote a full-page story: “Trip of the Century”.